Notify me

 Early watchmakers, doing everything by hand, could only make small numbers of timepieces, even with some of them having assistants and apprentices.

-The industrial revolution created big brands that could produce relatively large numbers of watches relatively cheaply, different from more expensive hand-made watches that were decorated and/or made of precious metals.
-As watchmaking evolved, manufacturers and craftsmen started specializing in dials, hands, movements, cases, etc. with brands developing who assembled the parts and focused on marketing.
+The industrial revolution created big brands that could produce relatively large numbers of watches relatively cheaply, differentiated from more expensive hand-made watches that were decorated and/or made of precious metals.
+As watchmaking evolved, manufacturers and craftsmen started specializing in dials, hands, movements, cases, etc. with some brands developing who assembled the parts and focused on marketing.

-Society has always evolved by reacting against previous norms as well as due to innovations and new ideas, but in recent centuries this has dramatically increased in pace, with change becoming the new normal.
+Society has always evolved by reacting against previous norms as well as due to innovations and new ideas, but in recent centuries this has dramatically increased in pace, with rapid change becoming the new normal.
 This can be seen in the increasing frequency of new art movements through the centuries:

 The quartz crisis further polarized watches into cheap functional items or expensive beautiful ones.

-Society continued to present an ever-increasing variety of choices, with the number of options and easy of access to them exploding with the rise of the internet and social media.
+Society continued to present an ever-increasing variety of choices, with the number of options and ease of access to them exploding with the rise of the internet and social media.
 Sub-cultures further fragmented, became much more fluid, and also merged, blending into individual uniqueness with mix-and-match styles and sample culture.

 This presented new gaps in the market, especially for interesting, quality, niche brands, who could do various aspects of their business in a different way from the more traditional approaches of the big brands.
-This paralleled a resurgence of interest in artisan craftsmanship as well as enthusiasts and brands wanting a closer level of involvement with each other.
+This paralleled a resurgence of interest in artisan craftsmanship as well as enthusiasts and small brands wanting a closer level of involvement with each other.

 There were watchmakers interested in doing something different, whether their dream watch didn’t exist or was not available at a reasonable price, or in manifesting a uniquely innovative or creative vision of their own.